vblanco20-1/vulkan-guide/docs/new_chapter_3/mesh_buffers.md

 When creating the descriptors, its also possible to have them as Dynamic buffer.
 If you use that, you can control the offset the buffer is bound to when writing the commands.
 This lets you use 1 descriptor set for multiple objects draws, by storing the uniform data for multiple objects into a big buffer, and then binding that descriptor at different offsets within that.
 It works well for uniform buffers, but for storage buffers its better to go with device-address.

-## Buffer Device Adress
+## Buffer Device address
 Normally, buffers will need to be bound through descriptor sets, where we would bind 1 buffer of a given type.
 This means we need to know the specific buffer dimensions from the CPU (for uniform buffers) and need to deal with the lifetime of descriptor sets.
-For this project, as we are targetting vulkan 1.3, we can take advantage of a different way of accessing buffers, Buffer Device Adress.
+For this project, as we are targetting vulkan 1.3, we can take advantage of a different way of accessing buffers, Buffer Device address.
 This essentially lets us send a int64 pointer to the gpu (through whatever way) and then access it in the shader, and its even allowed to do pointer math with it.
 Its essentially the same mechanics as a Cpp pointer would have, with things like linked lists and indirect accesses allowed.

 We will be using this for our vertices because accessing a SSBO through device address is faster than accessing it through descriptor sets, and we can send it through push constants for a really fast and really easy way of binding the vertex data to the shaders.